loda-lang/loda-programs/programs/oeis/list2.md

 * [A280344](http://oeis.org/A280344) ([L08 program](A280344.asm)): Number of 2 X 2 matrices with all elements in {0,...,n} with determinant = permanent^n.
 * [A280345](http://oeis.org/A280345) ([L23 program](A280345.asm)): a(0) = 3, a(n+1) = 2*a(n) + periodic sequence of length 2: repeat [1, -2].
 * [A280364](http://oeis.org/A280364) ([L20 program](A280364.asm)): Number of 2 X 2 matrices with all elements in {0,...,n} with permanent = determinant^n.
+* [A280412](http://oeis.org/A280412) ([L07 program](A280412.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 261", based on the 5-celled von Neumann neighborhood.
 * [A280428](http://oeis.org/A280428) ([L19 program](A280428.asm)): a(n) = 1729*n^3.
 * [A280429](http://oeis.org/A280429) ([L10 program](A280429.asm)): Longest word T from a string S using no breakpoint-reuse.
 * [A280510](http://oeis.org/A280510) ([L09 program](A280510.asm)): Index sequence of the Thue-Morse sequence (A010060) as a block-fractal sequence.